han28/han28.github.io/index.markdown

 I'm a PhD student at the [Korteweg-de Vries Institute](https://kdvi.uva.nl/) and [QuSoft](https://qusoft.org/) at the [University of Amsterdam](https://uva.nl/), and an affiliated researcher at the [Ruhr-Universit&auml;t Bochum](https://www.ruhr-uni-bochum.de/), advised by [prof. dr. Michael Walter](https://qi.ruhr-uni-bochum.de/walter) and [prof. dr. Eric Opdam](https://staff.fnwi.uva.nl/e.m.opdam/).
 My office is located at [Centrum Wiskunde & Informatica](https://cwi.nl/).

 I'm interested in classical and quantum algorithms for optimization problems with a lot of geometric or algebraic structure, such as (geodesic) convexity or having many symmetries.
-In particular, I'm interested in *scaling problems*, such as matrix scaling, operator scaling and tensor scaling.
+In particular, I have worked on *scaling problems*, such as matrix scaling, operator scaling and tensor scaling.
 These problems have connections to representation theory, geometric invariant theory, quantum information theory, quantum many-body physics, machine learning, statistics, and numerical linear algebra.

 ## Papers
 {% for item in site.data.papers %}